 Our Key Dates will help you to find when Census date is.
 Make sure you track it down and mark it in your calendar today!

 - last day to withdraw from one or more units without academic or financial penalty

 - due date to make upfront payment of your tuition fees

-- due date for submitting Request for Commonwealth support and HECS-HELP and Request for FEE-HELP assistance forms to defer your tuition fees to a HELP loan
+- due date for submitting a Request for a Commonwealth supported place and a HECS-HELP loan form and a Request for a FEE-HELP loan form to defer your tuition fees to a HELP loan

-- due date for submitting a Request for SA-HELP assistance form, or to make upfront payment of the Student Services and Amenities Fee (SSAF)
+- due date for submitting a Request for a SA-HELP loan form, or to make upfront payment of the Student Services and Amenities Fee (SSAF).

 Census date is also your last chance to:

 - Change your citizenship status

 Ignoring your financial and enrolment responsibilities could lead to significant disruptions to your studies, like losing your access to Moodle, or even cancellation of your enrolment.